English professor, students travel to international conference

 She said the opportunity was humbling to experience as a graduate student.

 “I felt no sense of authority whatsoever to speak to these people on a topic they had been studying longer than I had been alive,” Williams said.
 “Yet, it was also hopeful in the sense that I could sit and simply soak up the knowledge from these speakers.”

-“I was grateful to have Marti as my travel companion, as well as Katie Smith and Dr. Wawrzycka for support during the conference,” Kelly said.
+“I was grateful to have Marti as my travel companion, as well as Katie Smith and Dr. Wawrzycka for support during the conference,” Kelley said.
 “The entire experience went even better than I expected.”

 Her presentation consisted of a re-reading of Joyce’s short story “Counterparts,” using the literary theories of Mikhail Bakhtin, who explored the carnivalesque, a literary style, and the power of hierarchical power subversion.

-“Being surrounded by a room full of individuals who care deeply about literature, and Joyce in particular, caused me to stifle tears of joy several times,” Kelly said.
+“Being surrounded by a room full of individuals who care deeply about literature, and Joyce in particular, caused me to stifle tears of joy several times,” Kelley said.
 “Since returning, I've kept that joyful energy.”

 The first international conference attended by Smith left her with an affirmation of the importance of lifelong learning.